Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Applications

-For a constant network inflow rate of $6$, this network has a unique IDE.
-It starts with a flow split in a ratio of $4:2$ between the upper and the lower paths.
-Starting at time~$1$ a queue builds up on the second edge of the upper path at a rate of~$2$ and the only possible flow split is $2:4$.
-At time~$2$ the queue length on the second edge of the upper path remains constant at $2$, while the first edge of the lower path has a queue length of $2$ at time $2$.
-Thus, the split changes back to $4:2$ until time $3$.
+For a constant network inflow rate of \revMinor{$3$}, this network has a unique IDE (see \Cref{fig:NonExistenceNaiveIDEAnimation}).
+It starts with a flow split in a ratio of \revMinor{$1:2$} between the upper and the lower paths, since this is the unique ratio that avoids the buildup of any queues at the outgoing edges of $s$ and keeps the instantaneous travel times of both paths minimal (during this initial phase).
+Starting at time~$1$ a queue builds up on the second edge of the \revMinor{lower} path at a rate of~\revMinor{$1$} and the only possible flow split \revMinor{at~$s$} is \revMinor{$2:1$}, which then also leads to an emerging queue at the first edge of the upper path. \revMinor{Starting a}t time~$2$ the queue length on the second edge of the \revMinor{lower} path remains constant at~\revMinor{$1$} while the first edge of the \revMinor{upper} path \revMinor{maintains} a \revMinor{constant} queue length of~\revMinor{$1$}.
+Thus, the split changes back to \revMinor{$1:2$} until time~$3$.
+This periodic behavior continues forever, where the queues of the first edge on the upper path and of the second edge on the lower path grow in lockstep every other unit time interval at a rate of~$1$.

-Note that the flow distribution at node~$s$ changes multiple times even though at all times both outgoing edges are active.
-Hence, no choice of a fixed flow distribution over active edges can lead to the existence of a flow with consistent the resulting routing operator. \end{example} } \exampleIdeNonPrescriptive
+Note that the flow \revMinor{split} at node~$s$ changes multiple times even though at all times the instantaneous travel times of both paths coincide, and thus both outgoing edges are \revMinor{always} active.
+Hence, no choice of a fixed flow \revMinor{split} over active edges can lead to the existence of a flow \revMinor{consistent with} the resulting routing operator. \end{example} } \exampleIdeNonPrescriptive